esphome/esphome-docs/components/sensor/sgp4x.rst

   - **name** (**Required**, string): The name of the sensor.
   - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
+  - **algorithm_tuning** (*Optional*): The VOC algorithm can be customized by tuning 6 different parameters.
+For more details see `Engineering Guidelines for SEN5x <https://sensirion.com/media/documents/25AB572C/61E961EA/Sensirion_Engineering_Guidelines_SEN5x.pdf>`__

+    - **index_offset** (*Optional*): VOC index representing typical (average) conditions.
+Allowed values are in range 1..250.
+The default value is 100.
+    - **learning_time_offset_hours** (*Optional*): Time constant to estimate the VOC algorithm offset from the history in hours.
+Past events will be forgotten after about twice the  learning time.
+Allowed values are in range 1..1000.
+The default value is 12 hour
+    - **learning_time_gain_hours** (*Optional*): Time constant to estimate the VOC algorithm gain from the history in hours.
+Past events will be forgotten after about twice the learning time.
+Allowed values are in range 1..1000.
+The default value is 12 hours.
+    - **gating_max_duration_minutes** (*Optional*): Maximum duration of gating in minutes (freeze of estimator during high VOC index signal).
+Zero disables the gating.
+Allowed values are in range 0..3000.
+The default value is 180 minutes
+    - **std_initial** (*Optional*): Initial estimate for standard deviation.
+Lower value boosts events during initial learning period, but may result in larger device-todevice variations.
+Allowed values are in range 10..5000.
+The default value is 50.
+    - **gain_factor:** (*Optional*): Gain factor to amplify or to attenuate the VOC index output.
+Allowed values are in range 1..1000.
+The default value is 230.

   - All other options from :ref:`Sensor <config-sensor>`.

 - **nox** (*Optional*): NOx Index.
 Only available with SGP41.
 If a SGP40 sensor is detected this sensor will be ignored

   - **name** (**Required**, string): The name of the sensor.
   - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
+  - **algorithm_tuning** (*Optional*): The NOx algorithm can be customized by tuning 5 different parameters.For more details see `Engineering Guidelines for SEN5x <https://sensirion.com/media/documents/25AB572C/61E961EA/Sensirion_Engineering_Guidelines_SEN5x.pdf>`__

+    - **index_offset** (*Optional*): NOx index representing typical (average) conditions.
+Allowed values are in range 1..250.
+The default value is 100.
+    - **learning_time_offset_hours** (*Optional*): Time constant to estimate the NOx algorithm offset from the history in hours.
+Past events will be forgotten after about twice the  learning time.
+Allowed values are in range 1..1000.
+The default value is 12 hour
+    - **learning_time_gain_hours** (*Optional*): Time constant to estimate the NOx algorithm gain from the history in hours.
+Past events will be forgotten after about twice the learning time.
+Allowed values are in range 1..1000.
+The default value is 12 hours.
+    - **gating_max_duration_minutes** (*Optional*): Maximum duration of gating in minutes (freeze of estimator during high NOx index signal).
+Zero disables the gating.
+Allowed values are in range 0..3000.
+The default value is 180 minutes
+    - **std_initial** (*Optional*): The initial estimate for standard deviation parameter has no impact for NOx.
+This parameter is still in place for consistency reasons with the VOC tuning parameters command.
+This parameter must always be set to 50.
+    - **gain_factor:** (*Optional*)

   - All other options from :ref:`Sensor <config-sensor>`.

 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the sensor.
 Defaults to ``60s``